Collab-Group/Ruby4/README.md

 Ruby4 encourages exploration and experimentation with its user friendly source code, with it's kernel and applications being written purely in C# using MOOS and [CMOOS](https://github.com/avalontm/CMOOS).

 # Compiling Ruby 4
+Ruby4 and MOOS both use NativeAOT to convert highier level programming languages like Python, JavaScript, C# and Java into machine language.